SumanthChary/legaldocscanai/README.md

-# LegalDocsCan AI
+# LegalDeep AI

 > AI-native legal intelligence workspace for scanning, summarizing, and collaborating on complex documents.

 ## Overview

-LegalDocsCan AI is a modern SaaS experience that fuses legal expertise with automation.
+LegalDeep AI is a modern SaaS experience that fuses legal expertise with automation.
 The product was conceived, assembled, and refined with a no-code + AI toolkit (Lovable, design copilots, and prompt-driven workflows), then polished manually inside this repo.
 The result is a production-ready React/Vite application with enterprise-grade UI patterns, Supabase integrations, and mobile-friendly layouts aimed at legal teams that need accurate document insight fast.

 ## Key Capabilities